mlibre/blockchain/Matic/readme.md

 * [Matic Widget](https://docs.matic.network/docs/develop/tools/matic-widget)

 ### Matic Wallet
-You can create your [Matic wallet](https://wallet.matic.network/) with metamask and same address as your Ethereum mainchain address.
+You can create your [Matic wallet](https://wallet.matic.network/) with metamask and the same address as your Ethereum mainchain address.
 Currently, you can send, receive, and MATIC and ETH using the Matic web wallet.
 Staking and earning are in the early stages as it seems.
 The wallet has a contact manager feature to save contacts' addresses by name.